Zeutschler/tinyolap/README.md

 # TinyOlap

-TinyOlap is a light-weight model-driven multi-dimensional database for **financial planning, budgeting, business calculations and data analysis** written in plain Python.
-Sounds quite complicated, but TinyOLap is actually very easy to use, see code sample below, and should be suitable even for absolute Python beginners.
+TinyOlap is a light-weight, client-side, model-driven, cell-oriented, multi-dimensional database for **planning, budgeting, reporting, analysis and many other purposes**.
+Although this sounds very complicated, TinyOlap is actually very easy to use and should be also suitable for any Python skills levels.

-All calculations in TinyOlap are executed on-the-fly, any change to a adatbase is instantly refleced - perfect for planning and data entry purposes.
-In addition TinyOlap provides some (optional) built-in caching capabilities
+TinyOlap is written in plain Python.
+Not a clever idea for a database, you might think.
+And you're right, TinyOlap is not as fast as comparable commercial products like IBM's TM/1, Jedox's Palo, Infor's BI OLAP or SAP HANA or intended to replace such solution.

-TinyOlap should be **fun and fast** with data models up to a million records or even slightly more.
-Thast said, TinyOlap is not intended to be used for any kind of mass data processing or analysis.
+But TinyOlap is fast enough for most use cases (especially when we talk about planning).
+For being made of simple Python arrays, dicts and sets only TinyOlap is even **impressively fast**.
+That said, TinyOlap is not intended to be used for any kind of mass data processing, also because it's not very memory effective.

+But TinyOlap has another huge advantage over the mentioned commercial products. **You can write your business logic in beautiful Python** and enjoy the [pythonic way](https://www.udacity.com/blog/2020/09/what-is-pythonic-style.html). of coding.

+Please check and play with the provided examples. **Warning**: the *company.py* example has real-world size and complexity for the financial planning and reporting of a large international (fantasy) enterprise.

+**Multi-user support?** TinyOlap is not a client-server database, it resides in your current Python process and persists to an SQLite database file.
+But through the included (optional) web-API, using the great [Fast-API](https://fastapi.tiangolo.com), you can also build applications that can serve some handfull of users.

 ## How to use TinyOlap
-TinyOlap is a '*model-driven OLAP database*'.
-That implies, that you first build a data model representing your use case.
-Then you can import data or enter data manually (what is planning and budgeting is all about).
+As said, TinyOlap is a '*model-driven OLAP database*'.
+That implies, that you first need to build a data model defining your data space.
+Then you can import data, write data to individual cells or areas in the database or enter data manually through a frontend.
+TiynOlap does not (yet) provide a frontend, but an Excel add-in and a web frontend are on the list.

 ### Example
 Let's say you need to do a business plan for your car company for the next year based on actual data.